 Nearly all bad adventures have one thing in common: poor behavior.
-This is true even if team members follow the stated rules, such as Don't Wear Muddy Boots into the Tent, Separate Fuel and Food, No Soap in the River, Wash your Hands Before Cooking, Don't Hit Me in the Head with Your Paddle, etc.
+This is true even if team members follow the stated rules, such as Don't Wear Muddy Boots into the Tent, Separate Fuel and Food, No Soap in the River, Wash Your Hands Before Cooking, Keep your Trekking Pole Out of My Eye, etc.

-Unfortunately, too many rules of canoeing etiquette remain unspoken.
+Unfortunately, too many rules of adventure behavior remain unspoken.
 Leaders seem to assume that their team members already have strong and generous characters like their own.
-But judging from a few of the boaters we've encountered, more rules ought to be spelled out.
+But judging from a few of the backpackers we've encountered, more rules ought to be spelled out.
 Here are ten of them.